borizoto/softuni-angular-project-motorush/README.md

 ### 🔎 Search & Filter

-- Use the search bar to find specific motorbikes
-- Filter by brand, category, location, and more
+- Search/Filter by brand, category, location, and more

 ---